gingfacekillah/Financial-Modelling-in-R/README.md

 8. TQQQ Timing - Using machine learning with technical indicators to time going long TQQQ

 9. Technical Analysis - Looking at correlation between various TA and next day's O2C log returns

+10. Qullamaggie Scanner - A stock scanner roughly based on the work of Kristjan Kullamägi